Flooding fills tunnels leading to Detroit airport, forces water rescues in Ohio and Las Vegas

 “We do have so much moisture" lingering from tropical storms Hilary and the remnants of Harold, meteorologist Jenn Varian said Thursday morning.

+Meanwhile, it was the heat — not rainfall — causing problems in the Midwest and forcing children across the country to learn in hotter classrooms or go home early.
+Des Moines Public Schools in Iowa announced that is was dismissing classes three hours early on Thursday, which was supposed to be the second day of the fall semester.

+Schools officials said in a news release that most district buses are not air-conditioned, and that several drivers had to be monitored for heat exhaustion at the end of Wednesday’s routes.
+The forecast for Thursday was equally bad, with the National Weather Service predicting a high of 99 that would actually feel more like 109 because of the humidity.

-Associated Press reporters Samantha Hendrickson in Columbus, Ohio, and Rick Callahan in Indianapolis contributed to this story.
+Associated Press reporters Samantha Hendrickson in Columbus, Ohio, Rick Callahan in Indianapolis and Heather Hollingsworth in Mission, Kansas, contributed to this story.